Student Resources

 Health Insurance and Health Fees

 All students enrolled in a program of study that requires them to train in the University’s affiliated teaching hospitals such as the MD, DMD, Dental Hygiene, Audiology, and Speech Pathology programs are required to carry major medical insurance and pay a non-waivable Health Professionals Health Fee (HPHF).
 Students in these programs are charged for the university-sponsored insurance plan but may waive it with proof of alternate coverage.
+Waiver information will be sent to the student's UofL e-mail account from Academic Health Plans (AHP) in mid-July for the Fall semester and mid-November for the Spring semester.
+You are not eligible to submit a waiver prior to receiving communication from AHP.
+An approved waiver must be on file for the current term prior to the supplied deadline for fee to be waived.

-For additional information about Campus Health Fees, contact the Insurance Advocate via email at stuins@louisville.edu or visit the Campus Health website
+For additional information about Campus Health Fees, contact the Insurance Advocate via email at stuins@louisville.edu or visit the Campus Health website.

 Campus Insurance Advocate